1963 Gillette Cup final: Summary

 The final was played in front of a sell-out crowd of 24,000 people at Lord's Cricket Ground in London on 7 September 1963.
 Sussex won the toss, and their captain Ted Dexter elected to bat first.
 Jim Parks, Jr. was Sussex' leading run-scorer, with 57 runs, and his side were bowled out for 168, with just under 5 of their allocated 65 overs remaining.
 In their response, Worcestershire had to contend with drizzle and fading light while they were batting.
 Dexter made use of the conditions, by selecting his fastest bowler, John Snow, to bowl.
 Worcestershire struggled to play him, and Snow took three wickets, and only conceded 13 runs across his eight overs.
 A partnership between Worcestershire's final two batsmen gave them some hope of victory, but despite scoring 21 runs together, they did not manage to overhaul Sussex's total, and Sussex won the match by 14 runs to become the first winners of the Gillette Cup.
+Worcestershire's Norman Gifford was chosen by adjudicator Frank Woolley as Man of the Match.